Flowers for Mrs Harris (musical): Ostrava (2020)

-The first foreign production of the musical is the Czech production in National Moravian-Silesian Theatre in Ostrava.
-It is translated by Hana Nováková and directed by Gabriela Petráková.
+The first foreign production of the musical was the Czech production in National Moravian-Silesian Theatre in Ostrava.
+It was translated by Hana Nováková and directed by Gabriela Petráková.
 The premiere took place on 3 October 2020 with Hana Fialová in the main role.
 Hana Fialová won the 2022 Thalia Award in the music-dramatic genre for her outstanding performance in the main role.
 The production closed in Spring 2023.

 London (2023)

 On September 30, 2023, a new production opened at London's Riverside Studios starring Jenna Russell as Ada Harris, in a limited season running to 25 November, produced by Aria Entertainment and Tiny Giant Productions, featuring new reduced orchestrations by Jason Carr.
 The show won the Best Off-West End Production at the 2024 WhatsOnStage Awards, held at the London Palladium on February 11th.
-Annie Wensak went on to win the Best Supporting Actor award at the 2024 Offie Awards for her portrayal of Violet Butterfield.
+Annie Wensak received the 2024 Offie for Best Supporting Actor -her portrayal of Violet Butterfield.